PeterShinners/comp/design/functions.md

 There is no requirement to use `!pure` to get this functionality.

 **Security Isolation**:
-- Receive empty `@ctx` regardless of caller permissions
+- Receive empty `!ctx` regardless of caller permissions
 - Cannot access files, network, or other resources
 - Enable compile-time evaluation and caching
 - Safe for parallel execution without locks